Gastrin blood test

 Zollinger-Ellison syndrome, a gastrin-producing tumor that may develop in the stomach or pancreas

-- Decreased acid production in the stomach
+- Decreased ability of the stomach to produce acid

 - Previous stomach surgery